Cost to File Bankruptcy in Washington

 - Miscellaneous expenses, such as the cost of pulling a credit report and taking a credit counseling class.

 For Chapter 7 bankruptcies, the court filing fee is $338.
 This type of bankruptcy – known as a liquidation bankruptcy – is typically simpler than a Chapter 13.
 The filing fee for a Chapter 13 is $313.

 Many bankruptcy attorneys charge a flat fee for a Chapter 7 bankruptcy but the contracts will include charges for work not normally required in most cases.
-On average, the initial fee for a Chapter 7 in Washington State is $1,500.
+On average, the initial fee for a Chapter 7 in Washington State is estimated at over $2,000.
 Depending on your specific situation and the lawyer that you choose, this fee may be higher or lower.
 Some bankruptcy attorneys may offer an hourly rate for additional services above and beyond the basic filing.

 Chapter 13 bankruptcies are more complex than Chapter 7.
 Unlike Chapter 7, where your credit card debt and other debts can be discharged, a Chapter 13 requires you to set up a payment plan to pay off all or part of your debt over a period of 3 to 5 years.
 In addition to a bankruptcy petition, you will need to file a schedule of assets and liabilities, a schedule of current income and expenditures, a schedule of executory contracts and unexpired leases, a statement of financial affairs, and often the very complex “means test”.

 Chapter 13 bankruptcies require more work, but they allow you to protect much of your personal property.
 For this reason, attorneys’ fees are typically higher for this type of bankruptcy as substantial more services are required.